kss-node/kss-node/README.md

 Forking, hacking, and tearing apart of this software is welcome!
 It still needs some cleaning up.

-If you've got [mocha](https://github.com/visionmedia/mocha) installed, you can run the module's tests with `npm test` or `make test`.
+After you've cloned this repository, run `npm install` and then you'll be able to run the module's mocha and eslint tests with `npm test`.

-To generate a new version of the demo style guide, use `make gh-pages`.
+To generate a new version of the demo style guide, use `make docs`.
 After committing your changes to master you can use the `gh-pages.sh` script to move this over to the `gh-pages` branch real quick.

 ## Contributors